PAF Pickups: The Differences You Should Know

 Number of Winds

-When we’re talking about how many winds each PAF coil’s got, it not set in stone.
-Back in the day, they didn’t watch the winding process all the time, so you’ll find some variations.
+When we’re talking about windings and how many winds each coil of a PAF bobbin got, just know that it’s not set in stone.
+That’s because, back in the day, the ladies at Gibson didn’t consistently watch the winding process all the time, so you’ll find some variations.

 Gibson used these 2.5″ long magnets they called “rough cast.”
 They got that name because after these magnets were cast, no one bothered to give them a polish.
 They used Alnico magnets, a mixture of Aluminum, Nickel, and Cobalt, and came in grade 2, 3, 4 or 5.
 These magnets were part of the PAF pickup from the get-go, starting in ’57 up until about ’60.

-Here’s a list of the changes in Gibson PAF electric guitar pickups over time:
+Here’s a list of the changes Gibson made to their PAF pickups over time:

 1956 – Early 1957